LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 You don’t have to do all of the Things, and in fact, you may not be able to do every Thing.
 However, familiarize yourself with each Thing and implement those which suit your work and interests.
 Try to schedule time to learn more about a Thing regularly and work through how you could integrate it into your own research practices.

 ## Why this guide?
 Archaeological data is costly to collect, difficult or impossible to re-collect, and frequently lacks the context or documentation to reuse.
-Despite this, the domain has not yet coalesced around standards, though guidelines and data services are gaining traction.
-This guide helps introduce these services and calls out resources that can facilitate the adoption of best practices.
+Because of this, the domain has not yet coalesced around standards, though guidelines and data services are gaining traction.
+This guide helps introduce these services and calls out resources that can facilitate the adoption of leading practices.

 ## Data in archaeology
 Archaeologists collect and work with a wide range of data types: textual, visual (raster, vector), tabular (spreadsheets, databases), spatial, audio, 3D, etc. This makes the creation and adoption of standards surrounding data management challenging but also even more necessary as these varied types frequently need to be analyzed together and shared among collaborators.